OSMNames/www.osmnames.org/api.md

 ## Get your free key

-This free map place search service is available only for a non-commercial use and demonstration purposes.
+This free map place search service is available only for non-commercial use and demonstration purposes.

 Get your free access key: